Skip to main content

 What is required

-Manufacturers must provide, for each battery model and each manufacturing plant:
+Once the obligation applies, manufacturers must provide, for each battery model and each manufacturing plant:

 • Total carbon footprint in kg CO₂-equivalent per kWh of energy provided over the battery's service life.